benchen4395/onesearch-family/README.md

 - Paper: [OneSearch-V1](https://arxiv.org/abs/2509.03236),  [OneSearch-V2](https://arxiv.org/abs/2603.24422)
 - Original Dataset: [KuaiSearch](https://github.com/benchen4395/KuaiSearch)

 Here is a collection of training components and data tools for **OneSearch**, a generative retrieval and recommendation system built on large language models.
 The system maps queries and items to discrete hierarchical **Semantic IDs (SIDs)** and trains an LLM to generate target SIDs end-to-end.

-The data and code have been released.
+-  All codes and data cases have been released.

 If you have any questions, feel free to contact us (benchen4395@gmail.com).